“To be or not to be. That is the question.”

 Ah, the angst of youth — feeling that you are on the cusp of something incredible, but not having the maturity to understand what it is.
 William Shakespeare brought life to those words over 400 years ago and yet they still ring true today.
 I will venture to say that they apply equally as well to this middle-aged SIP guy who still struggles to find his place in an ever complex world of people, places, and gadgets.

 Knowing who you are extends well past the trials of Hamlet, the Prince of Denmark.
 Here in the world of technology, we apply names to the entities we wish to control, be controlled by, or communicate with.
-In the IP space, we have the Machine Access Control (MAC) and Internet Protocol (IP) addresses.
+In the IP space, we have the Media Access Control (MAC) and Internet Protocol (IP) addresses.

 The MAC address uniquely identifies a network interface on a physical network segment.
 Every Network Interface Card (NIC) has a MAC address.
 This address is universally unique and no two NIC cards will ever share the same MAC address.